Oura Catholic Church [大浦天主堂]

 It is on a hill and there is Glover Garden to the west of this church.

-This church was designed by two French priests, Bernard Petitjean and
+The church was designed by two French priests, Louis Furet and Bernard Petitjean.

-The original church was baroque style mixed with Gothic style, but major remodeling and expansion was undergone from 1875 to 1879.
+The original church was baroque style mixed with Gothic style, but major remodeling and expansion was carried out from 1875 to 1879.

 It is the oldest existing Christian building in Japan, and has been designated as a national treasure since 1953.

-He ordered to catch Franciscans in Japan and the Japanese believers because they had been very active.
+He ordered to catch Franciscan monks and the Japanese believers because they had been very active in Japan.

 They were put to death at Nishizaka hill near current Nagasaki station.

-So this church faces the hill to offer the 26 saints.
+For the historical fact, this church faces the hill to offer the 26 saints (current 26 Martyrs Museum near Nagasaki station).

-This church was opened in 1865 for French people staying in Nagasaki.
+This church was opened for French people staying in Nagasaki in 1865.

 The Father was surprised that hidden Japanese Christians had been alive for over 250 years since Anti-Christian Edicts in 1612.